 The federal Strengthening Career and Technical Education for the 21st Century Act (Perkins V) focuses on helping local education agencies enhance Career and Technical Education (CTE) programs as well as strengthen opportunities for youth.
 Career and Technical Education (CTE) programs allow Delaware students the chance to earn early college credits, industry-recognized credentials and work experience while still in high school.
 To earn a living wage in today’s economy, all students must pursue education beyond high school.
 This education can include a two-year or four-year college degree, certification program, apprenticeship, formal job training or military service.
 The type of education students choose depends on each student’s unique interests and skills.

-Mandy Pennington is a native Delawarean and serves as the Lead School Nurse for the Red Clay Consolidated School District.
-In her Lead School Nurse role, Mandy is the resource for the Red Clay Consolidated School District school nurses and is the liaison to district administrative staff on school health issues.
+Mandy Pennington is a native Delawarean and serves as the Superviosr of Health Services for the Red Clay Consolidated School District.
+In her role, Mandy is the resource for the Red Clay Consolidated School District school nurses and is the liaison to district administrative staff on school health issues.
 After spending 20 years as a Neonatal Intensive Care Nurse at both Christiana Care and Nemours Alfred I. DuPont Hospital for Children, Mandy transitioned into the school nursing.
 Mandy maintains her neonatal nurse certification and is a CPR/AED instructor.

 Mandy received an Associate Degree in Nursing from Delaware Technical and Community College and a Bachelor of Science in Nursing from Wilmington University.
 Mandy believes in connecting with communities while helping children reach optimal health and academic potential.